Use case #0003

 The Inspection Package the AI Produces in 2 Hours

-When a PMLA inspection team arrives, the KYC/AML AI generates a complete inspection package within 2 hours of the request.
-The package contains: the institution's complete KYC framework documentation; the transaction monitoring policy and alert rule library with thresholds and rationale; the complete STR filing register for the inspection period with filing dates and FIU-IND acknowledgements; the CTR filing register; the customer risk classification matrix with periodic review schedules; evidence of staff AML training completion; and the Principal Officer appointment letter and AML committee meeting minutes.
+When a BSA/AML inspection team arrives, the KYC / AML Compliance Agent AI generates a complete inspection package within 2 hours of the request.
+The package contains: the institution's complete KYC / CIP framework documentation; the transaction monitoring policy and alert rule library with thresholds and rationale; the complete STR filing register for the inspection period with filing dates and FinCEN acknowledgements; the CTR filing register; the customer risk classification matrix with periodic review schedules; evidence of staff AML training completion; and the Principal Officer appointment letter and AML committee meeting minutes.

 For any customer or transaction the inspection team wishes to examine in detail, the per-customer audit trail — as illustrated above — is retrievable instantly, with every action timestamped and every document linked.
 The institution does not retrieve records for inspection.
 It exports records that were maintained inspection-ready as the standard output of every working day.